-Provide expertise in identification of counterfeit ancient coins.
+Assist law enforcement in the identification of counterfeit ancient coins.
 Identify historical areas of origin of genuine ancient coin types.
-Assist law enforcement by identifying methods of entry and distribution networks of counterfeit ancient coins within the United States.

-Development of annual task force budget.
-Develop and implement fund-raising campaign to generate enough funding to support work of the task force, which is supported entirely by donations.
+Develop and implement fund-raising campaign to generate enough funding to support work of the foundation and task force.

-Review and identify changes needed in current local, state, and federal laws and regulations regarding the manufacture, possession, and buying and selling of counterfeit coins and paper money.
-Also, review and identify changes needed to prohibit the use of fake certifications and packaging and the marketing of such items, including advertising practices in print and online offerings.
+Review and identify changes needed in current local, state, and federal laws and regulations regarding the manufacture, possession, and buying and selling of counterfeit coins.
+Also, review and identify changes needed to prohibit the use of fake certificates and packaging and the marketing of such items, including advertising practices in print and online offerings.